Advanced Composition & Camera Movement: Pro Shots

 How the camera NARRATES: movement adds a narrative and emotional dimension that a static shot cannot match.

-Basic Movements (Without Moving Camera Position)
+Basic Movements (Without Displacement)

 Pan